 25 January 2021.
 Update on services

 We remain within a lockdown period so our volunteers remain restricted in the services we offer.
 We continue to adhere to the Government guidelines in place for visiting, ‘bubbles’ and social distancing.
-It remains that in general, unless an emergency, we are not been able to enter the premises of our clients.
+It remains that in general, unless an emergency, we are not able to enter the premises of our clients.
 We continue with telephone calls to clients, shopping and prescription services within guidelines.

-We continue in association with Kingsbridge Rugby Club providing a hot lunchtime meal every 2 to 3 weeks to many of our vulnerable clients which has been greatly appreciated.
+We continue in association with Kingsbridge Rugby Club in providing a hot lunchtime meal every 2 to 3 weeks to many of our vulnerable clients which has been greatly appreciated.
 This continues until March and will be reviewed again then.
 We thank the staff at the Rugby Club for all their efforts.

-The roll-out of the vaccine has commenced in our area, and we wait for further information on how and when this will change the services we deliver.
+The roll-out of the vaccine has commenced in our area, and we wait for further information on how and when this will change the services we can deliver.
 Until then please continue to follow and adhere to all the Government guidelines in place.
 Stay safe.

 23 November 2020.
 Update on services

 During the periods of lockdown our volunteers have been restricted in the services we offer, and have had to adhere to the Government guidelines in place for visiting, ‘bubbles’ and social distancing.
 Some volunteers also had to shield themselves.
 This has meant that in general, unless an emergency, we have not been able to enter the premises of our clients.
 We have though continued with telephone calls to clients, shopping and prescription services and while guidelines allowed visited them in their gardens, taken them for walks, or even to a COVID authorised venue such as a garden centre.

 We have also throughout lockdown, in association with Kingsbridge Rugby Club, been providing a hot lunchtime meal once a week to many of our vulnerable clients which has been greatly appreciated.
 This is continuing on a fortnnightly basis until the 29th December 2020, but may potentially continue beyond.